unit-mesh/auto-dev/docs/variables.md

     fun underTestFileCode(fileName: String): String

     /**
-     * Retrieves the code of the target method associated with the given test name.
-     *
-     * @param testName the name of the test for which to retrieve the target method code
-     * @return the code of the target method as a string */ fun underTestMethodCode(testName: String): String

-    /**
      * Returns a list of similar chunks.
      *
      * This method retrieves a list of similar chunks based on a certain criteria.
 The chunks are represented as strings.